Zen-Master-SoSo/legame/README.md

 The "sprite_enhancement" module includes the "MovingSprite" class which aids in moving sprites around the screen.
 Each sprite has a "position" and "motion" property which are used to update the position each time through the event loop.

 The "flipper" module provides classes which flip the image of a sprite on a cyclical basis.
-Any sprite in your game can also inherit "MovingSprite", and can also inherit "Flipper".
+Any sprite in your game which inherits Sprite can also inherit both "MovingSprite" and "Flipper".
 Inherit both "MovingSprite" and "Flipper" and you've got a pretty fancy little animated moving thing, with very little coding necessary.

 #### Resources